scrabblethecat/SublimeLineMessages/README.md

 }
 ```

-Note the user of a parser, which is used to form three important components:
+Note the user of a parser regular expression, which is used to extract three important
+components of data from the output of the tool (`command`).

     1. The filename.
     2. The line number containing the message.